matgray/Virus-Killer/README.md

-After you install Python 2.7 and Pygame for Python 2.7, you can run VirusKiller This can be done by using terminal (or Microsoft equivalent) to cd into VirusKiller's directory, then by typing:
+After you install Python 2.7 and Pygame for Python 2.7, you can run VirusKiller This can be done by using terminal (or Microsoft equivalent) to cd into VirusKiller's directory, then by executing :
-$ python virusKiller.py
+`python virusKiller.py`